rvmeer/kube-wordpress/README.md

 Todo

 You can configure all steps below using `minikube dashboard`.
+Before running the dashboard you might need to run `newgrp docker`.
+Or run `sudo usermod -aG docker $USER`.

 ## Install the different kubernetes components